 How to Find the iPhone 13 in Stock

-Many of Apple’s iPhone 13 and iPhone 13 Pro models are sold out for release day delivery.
-If you’ve had trouble securing the model you want, you’ll want to keep an eye out for new stock, check out alternative places to order, and look for stock in stores as we close in on iPhone 13 release date.
+Many of Apple’s iPhone 13 and iPhone 13 Pro models are still sold out.
+If you’ve had trouble securing the model you want, you’ll want to keep an eye out for new stock, check out alternative places to order, and look for stock in stores as we push away from the iPhone 13 release date.

 Shipping dates have slipped for many iPhone 13 and iPhone 13 Pro models.
-Shipping times for select storage sizes, colors, and carriers have been pushed into October and they could get worse as time goes on.
+Shipping times for select storage sizes, colors, and carriers have been pushed into late October and November and they could get worse as time goes on.

 If you’re able to find the model you want, and you want your new phone ASAP, it’s a good idea to place an order right now, if you can.

-While some iPhone 13 and iPhone 13 Pro models might not ship until October, you might be able to find them for in-store pickup at Apple or another retailer.
+While some iPhone 13 and iPhone 13 Pro models might not ship until late October or November, you might be able to find them for in-store pickup at Apple or another retailer.

-Retailers should have stock on hand on September 24th, but there’s no telling how much inventory each store will have.
+Some retailers might have iPhone 13 stock on hand, but there’s no telling how much inventory each store will have.
 It’s definitely a gamble.

-If you’re having trouble finding your top choice in stock, you’ll want to track iPhone 13 and iPhone 13 Pro stock at Apple, carriers, and retailers to see if you can find one for release day delivery or pickup.
+If you’re having trouble finding your top choice in stock, you’ll want to track iPhone 13 and iPhone 13 Pro stock at Apple, carriers, and retailers to see if you can find one for pickup.
 If you’re persistent, there’s a good chance you’ll get what you want.

 In this guide, we will help you find an iPhone 13 in stock at Apple, your carrier, or your favorite retailer.
-You can try calling a store to inquire about the inventory on-hand, but you may just want to order online where you can see the estimated delivery date.
+You can try calling a store to inquire about the inventory on-hand, but you may just want to order online where you can see the device’s estimated delivery date.

 How to Find the iPhone 13 in Stock